spyder-ide/spyder-docs/doc/installation.rst

    :alt: Running Spyder installation with conda

-.. _installation-conda-running:
+.. _install-conda-running:

 Running with Conda
 ~~~~~~~~~~~~~~~~~~

-You can then run Spyder by the same methods :ref:`as above <installation-anaconda-running>`, except make sure to launch the start menu shortcut with ``(spyder-env)`` in the name, select the ``spyder-env`` environment on the left before launching it with Navigator, or type ``conda activate spyder-env`` before launching it on the command line.
+You can then run Spyder by the same methods :ref:`as above <install-anaconda-running>`, except make sure to launch the start menu shortcut with ``(spyder-env)`` in the name, select the ``spyder-env`` environment on the left before launching it with Navigator, or type ``conda activate spyder-env`` before launching it on the command line.

 For more information on this approach, and using Spyder with your existing Python environments and packages, see our `Guide to working with packages and environments in Spyder`_.

 .. _Guide to working with packages and environments in Spyder: https://github.com/spyder-ide/spyder/wiki/Working-with-packages-and-environments-in-Spyder

+.. _install-alternatives:

 ===================
 Alternative methods